openforcefield/openff-evaluator/docs/index.rst

 .org/doi/abs/10.1021/acs.jctc.8b00223>`_ trained upon cached data.
 The most rapid approach which may accurately estimate a set of properties is automatically determined by the framework on the fly.

-Each approach supported by the framework is implemented as a :doc:`calculation layer <calculationlayers>`.
+Each approach supported by the framework is implemented as a :doc:`calculation layer <layers/calculationlayers>`.
 Two such layers are currently supported (although new calculation layers can be readily added via the plug-in system):

-* evaluating physical properties directly from molecular simulation using the :doc:`SimulationLayer <simulationlayer>`.
+* evaluating physical properties directly from molecular simulation using the :doc:`SimulationLayer
+  <layers/simulationlayer>`.
-* reprocessing cached simulation data with `MBAR reweighting <http://www.alchemistry.org/wiki/ Multistate_Bennett_Acceptance_Ratio>`_ using the :doc:`ReweightingLayer <reweightinglayer>`.
+* reprocessing cached simulation data with `MBAR reweighting <http://www.alchemistry.org/wiki/ Multistate_Bennett_Acceptance_Ratio>`_ using the :doc:`ReweightingLayer <layers/reweightinglayer>`.

 Supported Physical Properties
 -----------------------------